-It creates a new offence for a dog attacking an assistance dog (blind person’s dog etc.).
-This will be treated as a criminal offence under Section 3 Dangerous Dogs Act.
+Part 7 of the Act introduces a new offense for a dog attacking an assistance dog, such as a guide dog for the visually impaired.
+This is treated as a criminal offense under Section 3 of the Dangerous Dogs Act.

-It provides powers for a constable or an appointed local authority officer to seize a dangerously out of control dog in a private place.
-From 13th May 2014 onwards a police constable or a local authority officer appointed under the DDA will be able to seize any dog that appears dangerously out of control in private places as well as public places.
-(Note the present tense – the animal must be dangerously out of control immediately before or at the time the constable or authorised local authority officer makes the decision to seize)
+The legislation grants powers to constables and appointed local authority officers to seize a dangerously out of control dog in private places.
+Since May 13, 2014, police constables and appointed local authority officers have been authorized to seize any dog that appears dangerously out of control in both public and private places.
+It is crucial to note that the animal must be dangerously out of control immediately before or at the time when the decision to seize is made.

 The Act sets out specific factors that a court must consider when assessing the suitability of a dog owner and the behaviour of the dog.
 These considerations are critical in determining whether the dog should be destroyed.

 In summary, the Anti-social Behaviour, Crime and Policing Act 2014, Part 7, introduces crucial changes to ensure the proper control of dangerous dogs, balance homeowner rights, protect assistance dogs, and enhance seizure powers.
 These measures are essential for the safety and well-being of both the public and their furry companions.